icgc-dcc/dcc-etl/README.md

 ICGC DCC - ETL
 ===

 Parent project of the ETL pipeline modules.
+Note that this project is soon to be replaced with [`dcc-release`](../dcc-release)

 Build
 ---